zlareb1/crwn-clothing/README.md

-This Project is a learning project to understand React.
+This Project is a learning project to understand React by building a full blown E-commerce App.